TomPace101/nanopore_diffusion/notes.md

 This is kind of what I've done with binding methods defined somewhere else to an object.

-_TODO_ class to set TOPFOLDER in locators.py
-Just like we have a class so that from yaml we can update the folder structure, we should have a class that allows us to set TOPFOLDER.
-Resist the urge to make it a special case of UpdateFolderStructure instead.

 # Refactoring: Requests and Handlers

 So what's the bigger pattern we have here?